Menu

 To meet the new stress test requirements coming into effect in 2026, you would need a minimum rental income of £332.30 to borrow £50,000 on a buy-to-let mortgage.

-An online buy to let stress test calculator should use that same formula starting in 2026.
+An online buy-to-let stress test calculator should use that same formula starting in 2026.

 That’s not the only figure you need to account for, though.
 There’s also the stamp duty for landlords and the interest, as there’s no longer interest relief for landlords using buy-to-let finance.
 For that reason, it’s worthwhile to consult with a financial advisor or your accountant when you’re looking to invest in properties with the goal of producing income by renting the property.